 During the game, players are in control of two or three teams and can order them around and give orders.
 Two basic commands--Fall-in and hold position--are used in conjunction with the ability to direct teams to different spots on the map.
 By aiming at a group of enemies, players can order specific teams to attack them.
 The third game in the series, Brothers In Arms: Hell's Highway, introduced heavy weapon teams like the bazooka team and machine gun team.

 The latest entry in the Brothers In Arms series was announced at E3 2011.
-Called Brothers In Arms: Furious Four, the game takes a less serious approach to World War II and features four playable and unique protagonists.
+It was called Brothers In Arms: Furious Four.
+The game took a less serious approach to World War II and features four playable and unique protagonists.
 It was eventually detached from the Brother In Arms brand in 2012, and then said to not exist anymore in 2015.
 Elements of this game is said to have been incorporated into another game, Battleborn.

 Gearbox has also developed games in the series for mobile devices, including one for the iPhone.

 Main Article: Borderlands